 While having a barbecue is an amazing thing to do and have, there are so many things that can happen that can get you sick.
 Lets go through the things that occur at a barbecue.

 - Preparing the food – this is easy.
 You simply marinate the meat (if you want) and then put it in the fridge overnight or for a few hours.
-You cut your chicken, make a hamburger with the meat, and open a pack of hot dogs.
+You cut your chicken, make a hamburger with the ground meat, and open a pack of hot dogs.
 DONE.

 - Making potato salad – such a wonderful dish.
 With mayo, mustard, eggs, potatoes, and sweet relish.
 Yummy.